 Types of Tumors and Cancers Treated

 We treat primary cancers that originate in the bone or soft tissues, also called sarcomas, as well as metastatic cancers that develop elsewhere in the body and then spread to the musculoskeletal system.
-Our orthopedic oncologists are also skilled in addressing benign or non-cancerous tumors and pathologic fractures, which may result as a side effect from various cancers, Paget’s disease or osteoporosis.
+Our orthopedic oncology specialists are also skilled in addressing benign or non-cancerous tumors and pathologic fractures, which may result as a side effect from various cancers, Paget’s disease or osteoporosis.

 Depending upon individual needs, patients in our program may benefit from: